static-frame/static-frame/doc/source/new.rst

 Improvements to ``interface`` display, including in inclusion of function arguments and new "Assignment" category; improvements to API documentation.

-Fixed potential issue in mismatched size between index and values on Series initialization.
+Fixed issue in not handling mismatched size between index and values on ``Series`` initialization.

 Fixed issue creating a datetime64 Index from another datetime64 Index when their dtypes differ.